 “Caught Between Scylla and Charybdis?
 Regulating Bank Leverage When There Is Rent-seeking and Risk-shifting” by Viral Acharya, Hamid Mehran, and Anjan Thakor

 The 26th Annual Utah Winter Finance Conference will feature a dual submission option with RCFS.
 The conference will take place February 4-6, 2016.

-The Editor’s Choice article for March 2015 (issue 4/1) is “Dynamic Investment, Capital Structure, and Debt Overhang ” by Suresh Sundaresan, Neng Wang, and Jinqiang Yang.
+The Editor’s Choice article for September 2015 (issue 4/2) is “The Financial Crisis of 2007–2009: Why Did It Happen and What Did We Learn?” by Anjan V. Thakor.
 You can read the article free online here.